0kmMobi/iots_manager/README.md

 # iots_manager

-The mobile cross-platform application for manage the IoT devices of smart home system.
+The mobile cross-platform application for manage the IoT devices of the smart home system.

 ## 'Smart Home' system scheme